Dorset: Culture

 As a largely rural county, Dorset has fewer major cultural institutions than larger or more densely populated areas.
-Major venues for concerts and theatre include Poole's Lighthouse arts centre, Bournemouth's BIC, Pavilion Theatre and O2 Academy, and the Pavilion theatre in Weymouth.
-One of Dorset's most noted cultural institutions is the Bournemouth Symphony Orchestra which was founded in 1893.
-Based in Poole, the orchestra performs over 130 concerts across southern England each year.
+Major venues for concerts and theatre include the Lighthouse arts centre in Poole; the Bournemouth International Centre, Pavilion Theatre and O2 Academy in Bournemouth; and the Pavilion theatre in Weymouth.
+The Bournemouth Symphony Orchestra, founded in 1893, is based in Poole.

 Dorset has more than 30 general and specialist museums.
-The Dorset County Museum in Dorchester was founded in 1846 and contains an extensive collection of exhibits covering the county's history and environment.
+The Dorset County Museum (now the Dorset Museum) in Dorchester was founded in 1846 and contains an extensive collection of exhibits covering the county's history and environment.
 The Tank Museum at Bovington contains more than 300 tanks and armoured vehicles from 30 nations.
 The museum is the largest in Dorset and its collection has been designated of national importance.
 Other museums which reflect the cultural heritage of the county include The Keep Military Museum in Dorchester, the Russell-Cotes Museum in Bournemouth, the Charmouth Heritage Coast Centre, Poole Museum, Portland Museum and Wareham Town Museum.

 Dorset contains 190 conservation areas, more than 1,500 scheduled monuments, over 30 registered parks and gardens and 12,850 listed buildings.
 Grade I listed buildings include: Portland Castle, a coastal fort commissioned by Henry VIII; a castle with more than a 1,000 years of history at Corfe; a Roman ruin described by Historic England as the "only Roman town house visible in Britain"; Athelhampton, a Tudor manor house; Forde Abbey, a stately home and former Cistercian monastery; Christchurch Priory, the longest church in England; and St Edwold's church, one of the smallest.

 Dorset hosts a number of annual festivals, fairs and events including the Great Dorset Steam Fair near Blandford, one of the largest events of its kind in Europe, and the Bournemouth Air Festival, a free air show that attracted 1.3 million visitors in 2009.
 The Spirit of the Seas is a maritime festival held in Weymouth and Portland.
 Launched in 2008, the festival features sporting activities, cultural events and local entertainers.
 The Dorset County Show, which was first held in 1841, is a celebration of Dorset's agriculture.
 The two-day event exhibits local produce and livestock and attracts some 55,000 people.
 Inside Out Dorset is an outdoor arts festival that takes place every two years in rural and urban locations across Dorset.
 In addition to the smaller folk festivals held in towns such as Christchurch and Wimborne, Dorset holds several larger musical events such as Camp Bestival, End of the Road and the Larmer Tree Festival.